smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

    ```

-4. Observe that the `contentApiUrl` variable can be set with an environment variable.
+4. Observe the output of above command: Observe that the `contentApiUrl` variable can be set with an environment variable.

    ```javascript
    const contentApiUrl = process.env.CONTENT_API_URL || "http://Build-Machine-IP:3001";